-As the diversity of Rhode Island's population continues to increase, Rhode Island College holds the imperative to improve the representation of women, minorities, persons with disabilities, and veterans across the overall workforce.
+As the diversity of Rhode Island's population continues to increase, Rhode Island College must improve the representation of women, minorities, persons with disabilities, and veterans across the overall workforce.
 Moreover, the College remains committed to creating and maintaining a workplace culture and climate that values diversity and inclusion in service to the community.